bipin-saha/BNVD/README.md

 ## Contributors
 We would like to thank the following contributors for their valuable contributions to the development of this dataset.

-- Bipin Saha
+- Bipin Saha (bipinsaha.bd@gmail.com)
+- Md.
+Johirul Islam ()
+- Shaikh Khaled Mostaque
 - Aditya Bhowmik
+- Tapodhir Karmakar Taton
+- Md Nakib Hayat Chowdhury
+- Mamun Ibne Bin Reaz

-For any queries or concerns, please contact [email address].
+For any queries or concerns, please contact [bipinsaha.bd@gmail.com].